-https://www.clientearth.org/latest/documents/linking-the-law-to-biological-reference-points-used-in-scientific-advice-when-setting-total-allowable-catches-tacs/ 150 For example, for plaice in the Kattegat, where the Commission requested advice for 2019 based on the precautionary approach.
+166 For example, for plaice in the Kattegat, where the Commission requested advice for 2019 based on the precautionary approach.
 This corresponded to a larger catch than based on MSY (15237 t versus 9338 t).
 ICES (2018): Plaice (Pleuronectes platessa) in Subdivisions 21-23 (Kattegat, Belt Sea, Sound).
 ICES Advice: Recurrent Advice.
 Report. https://doi.org/10.17895/ices.pub.4385.

-151 Stocks explicitly referred to in Art.
+167 Stocks explicitly referred to in Art.
 1(1) as falling under the scope of the respective MAP and being subject to the use of F{MSY} ranges were in principle considered 'target' for the purpose of this analysis.
 Other stocks occurring in the area covered by the MAP in question, but not specifically mentioned in Art.
 1(1) were considered to fall under Art.
 1(4) on bycatches in the fisheries for the stocks listed under Art.
 1(1), and thus categorised as 'bycatch'.
 Note that indeed some stocks listed in Art.
 1(1) and therefore treated as 'target' in the current analysis are currently effectively taken as bycatch and subject to bycatch TACs, such as Irish Sea and Celtic Sea cod, which fall under Art.
 1(1)(6) and 1(1)(7) of the Western Waters MAP (Regulation (EU) 2019/472 of the European Parliament and of the Council of 19 March 2019).
 In previous iterations of this report, this aspect was not explicitly incorporated in the analysis.
-For the current report, the categorisation into 'target' and 'bycatch' stocks was done separately for each year (rather than per stock across the entire time series), with stocks explicitly subject to a 'bycatch TAC' now considered as 'bycatch', even if they were formally classified as 'target' in the relevant MAP.
+Since the 2023 edition of this report, the categorisation into 'target' and 'bycatch' stocks has been done separately for each year (rather than per stock across the entire time series), with stocks explicitly subject to a 'bycatch TAC' now considered as 'bycatch', even if they were formally classified as 'target' in the relevant MAP.
 For stocks where the categorisation was unclear, a judgement call was made based on available indications in the ICES advice or underlying ICES Working Group reports regarding whether the catches in a given year were primarily targeted or taken as bycatch.

-152 See footnote 148, see for example paragraphs 30, 31 and 42 of the Advocate General's opinion.
+169 See footnote 18, see for example paragraphs 30, 31 and 42 of the Advocate General's opinion.